 The snowy owl (aka: snow owl, arctic owl, great white owl, and white owl) is found in the western Aleutians in Alaska to northern Quebec, northeastern Manitoba, and northern Labrador in Canada.
 When they head south for the winter, they can be spotted as far south as central California and even farther south into Texas and Florida.
 These beautiful owls are the heaviest species in North America.
 They are also Harry Potter’s familiar of choice.
 Snowy owls are listed as Vulnerable by the IUCN.
-Read more about these ninja-like aerial predators.

 First the Stats…